jeffvella/UnityDebugDrawer/README.md

 # UnityDebugDrawer

 Draw debug handles, text and other GUI elements in the scene view from anywhere in your code base.

-(Now with Burst/Jobs support!)
+** Now with Burst/Jobs support!
+Draw from within Burst jobs thanks to SharedStatic<T> and NativeStream **

 A static class wrapping the "SceneView.duringSceneGui" event to allow calling of GUI only debug features from outside of OnGUI contexts.
 You can just use it hassle-free like you would with Debug.DrawLine() etc.